ljharb/mirror-own/README.md

 Must be a boolean, if present.
 If `true`, then non-configurable keys on `to` will be silently skipped.

+### `omit`

+Must be a predicate function, if present.
+It will be invoked once per key of `from`, and if it returns a truthy value, that key will not be mirrored onto `to`.

 ## Tests

 Clone the repo, `npm install`, and run `npm test`